 - 1 large onion chopped (200gr)

-- 600 gr braising beef or lamb, trimmed of excess fat. (i.e. lamb shoulder, cracked lamb shank, lamb or beef neck, beef shin).
+- 600 gr braising beef or lamb (off the bone), trimmed of excess fat. (i.e. lamb shoulder, cracked lamb shank, lamb or beef neck, beef shin).
 If your meat is on the bone, take into account the weight of the bone and make sure you get about 125 gr of meat per person.

-- 250 gr canned chickpeas in water (or 125 gr dried chickpeas soaked in cold water overnight), drained.
+- 250 gr canned chickpeas (or 125 gr dried chickpeas soaked in cold water overnight), drained.

 - 1 teaspoon ground turmeric